espago/capistrano-data_plane_api/README.md

 # Capistrano::DataPlaneApi

-Capistrano plugin which helps you automatically change the admin state of your HAProxy servers using the [Data Plane API](https://www.haproxy.com/documentation/dataplaneapi/community/).
+[Capistrano](https://capistranorb.com/) plugin which helps you automatically change the admin state of your [HAProxy](https://www.haproxy.com/) servers using the [Data Plane API](https://www.haproxy.com/documentation/dataplaneapi/community/).

+[Capistrano](https://capistranorb.com/) is a remote server automation and deployment tool.
+[HAProxy](https://www.haproxy.com/) is a load balancer.

 ## Installation